drsnyder/gantry/README.markdown

     (upload "files/sudoers" "/etc/sudoers")

 If you have a more complicated (or just more) set of hosts, you can greate a task to define your "resources".
-Such a task would look like:
+Such a task would look like (add this to your gantryfile to test):

     (task mysite
       (update-config :resource (-> (create-resource)